Home

 Diaphragm Mouth Calls

-The most useful and realistic sounding elk calls are the many variations of latex reed, or “diaphragm” mouth calls.
-Using these mouth calls, however, doesn’t come naturally the first time you try it.
+The most useful and realistic sounding elk calls are the many variations of latex “diaphragm” mouth calls (AKA mouth reeds).
+Using these latex calls, however, doesn't come naturally the first time you try it.
 Tongue control is the biggest factor, since variable vertical pressure causes the needed changes in sound with these calls.

 A higher pitched note is made with more tongue pressure upward.
 Air is forced through a smaller area, making a higher pitch.
 Think of a balloon without the end tied.
 If you open the exit hole and let the air out quickly, a lower pitch is produced.
 If you let out just a little at a time, the air escaping makes a squealing noise.

-The pressure on the latex reed should be made with the middle of your tongue, not the tip.
-A lower pitch tone is made by decreasing tongue pressure on the reed.
+A lower pitch tone is made by decreasing tongue pressure on the latex.
 Varied tones are what make all the different elk sounds identifiable.
-Follow directions on the package regarding which side goes up.
-(Click here SOON for the practice page with audio.)

 Hand Held Elk Calls